dario-campagna/replace-implicit-tree-with-composite/README.md

 # Refactoring to Patterns – Replace Implicit Tree with Composite

-*Replace Implicit Tree with Composite* is one of the refactorings described in Chapter 7 of the book [Refactoring to Patterns](https://industriallogic.com/xp/refactoring/).
+*Replace Implicit Tree with Composite* is the refactoring described in Chapter 7 of the book [Refactoring to Patterns](https://industriallogic.com/xp/refactoring/).

 The commits in this repository try to mimic the test-driven steps described in the example section of the chapter.
 The first commit represents the initial state with the implicit tree in the ```OrdersWriter``` class.